kunalroute/bridges-server/README.md

 getTokenFromReceipt?: {
 token: boolean;
 amount?: boolean;
-native?: string; // if provided native token address, will return amount of native token transferred if there are no ercs transferred
+native?: string; // if provided native token address, will return the amount of native token transferred if there are no ercs transferred
 };
 ```